 Spatial and temporal resolution, signal-to-noise ratio, low-contrast detectability and artifact reduction are all fundamental to CT image quality.
 Revolution HD offers a true diagnostic breakthrough with best-in-class spatial resolution of 0.23 mm across the full two meter scan length1, 29 msec of temporal resolution2 and Smart MAR is designed to reveal anatomic details obscured by metal artifacts, helping clinicians diagnose disease with greater confidence.

 Typically, lowering dose has increased noise and image artifacts, creating a difficult balance between higher image quality and lower dose.
-ASiR, which comes standard on Revolution HD, is the industry’s most-used iterative reconstruction technology with over 47 million patients benefiting from its use to date.
+To help you overcome these challenges and keep you on the cutting edge, Revolution HD offers three advanced iterative reconstruction technologies, ASiR™ (standard), ASiR-V (option) and Veo™ (option)3.

 Focus less on the system and more on your patients

-1. In clinical practice, the use of ASiR and Veo may reduce CT patient dose depending on the clinical task, patient size, anatomical location and clinical practice.
+3. In clinical practice, the use of ASiR, ASiR-V and Veo may reduce CT patient dose depending on the clinical task, patient size, anatomical location and clinical practice.
 A consultation with a radiologist and a physicist should be made to determine the appropriate dose to obtain diagnostic image quality for the particular clinical task.